imperugo/imperugo.github.io/_posts/2015-03-05-all-you-need-to-know-about-redis.markdown

 }
  ```

- >if you need async methods, don't worry StackExchange.Redis has an async overload almost every method
+ >if you need async methods, don't worry, StackExchange.Redis has an async overload for almost every method

 #Resources